mr-bt/manager.README/README.md

 ### Quirks While Working

-At work, my approach with a unique combination of a few quirks:
+At work, my approach has a unique combination of a few quirks:

 - **Always-On:** I'm known for being all-in and always-on.
 I don't expect you to follow my example, and I recommend that you don't.
 That's just how I work best.
 Please note that you might receive messages from me over the weekends, late at night, or on holidays.
 It's just me being ON all the time.
 Please know that I don't expect responses during these times.

 - **Communication:** I'm committed to open communication.
 I encourage open dialogue and am always available for discussion.
 However, my communication skills tend to fade out as I get tired.
 I can also be a bit lengthy at times.
-I'm aware it can be annoying, so please feel free to call it out.
+I know it can be annoying, so please call it out.
 I'm always trying to improve.

 - **Accountability:** I hold myself accountable for my actions and decisions and expect the same from my team.
 I have very little patience for apathy and indifference.
 If something is going on, let me know ASAP.
 I believe in taking responsibility and learning from our mistakes.

 - **Bias Towards Action:** I'm heavily biased towards action.
 I believe in starting with small and quick iterations to prove (or disprove) our assumptions quickly (fail-fast to learn-fast) and make visible progress over lengthy strategic discussions.

 - **Passion for Technology and Innovation:** Outside of my managerial duties, I'm passionate about technology and innovation.
 I enjoy staying up-to-date with the latest trends and advancements in the tech industry.
 I'm always looking for ways to apply these innovations to improve our work, company, and customer experience.
-Expect me to share all sorts of content but don't assume I expect you to change the course of action or strategy.
-Just me getting excited about new things.
+Expect me to share all sorts of content, but don't assume I expect you to change the course of action or strategy.

 - **Zero Tolerance for Blaming and Politics:** I have zero tolerance for blaming and politics.
 I believe in focusing on solutions, not pointing fingers.
 I strive to foster a culture of trust and respect where we can have open and honest discussions without fear of blame or political games.
-I put a high premium on coming up with solutions and taking accountability for execution.
+I put a high premium on developing solutions and taking accountability for execution.

-- **Curiosity:** I'm naturally curious and tend to ask a lot of questions.
+- **Curiosity:** I'm naturally curious and tend to ask many questions.
 This is not a sign of doubt or mistrust but rather a way for me to understand things more deeply and explore all aspects of a situation or problem.

 - **Challenging the Status Quo:** Expect me to challenge the status quo.
 I'm not one to accept "this is how we've always done it" as a reason not to innovate or improve.
 I believe in questioning assumptions and exploring new ways of doing things.